Why multi-factor authentication is a no-brainer

 Billions of account credentials are stolen online each year despite our growing use of passwords.

 The easy, low-risk, potentially high-reward nature of identity theft has led it to grow fast.
-Which is why organised gangs have moved from more traditional crimes to cybercrimes, often enjoying rich pickings from individuals’ accounts, without them realising.
+This is why organised gangs have moved from more traditional crimes to cybercrimes, often enjoying rich pickings from individuals’ accounts, without them realising.

 Countering the threat